 Time Capsule Status Lights

-It is also worth understanding the different colors the status light on the front of the Airport Time Capsule flashes and what it means.
+It’s worth understanding what the status light colors mean.
+These lights are on the front of your Airport Time Capsule.

-Means your Airport Time Capsule is unplugged and has no access to power.
+Means your Airport Time Capsule has no access to power.
+It’s unplugged.

 Means your Airport Time Capsule is booting up.